openstack/ceilometer/doc/source/plugins.rst

 compute nodes (where direct hypervisor polling is quite logical).

 The agent running on each compute node polls for compute resources usage.
-Each metric collected is tagged with the resource ID (such as an instance) and the owner, including tenant and user IDs.
-The metrics are then reported to the collector via the message bus.
+Each meter collected is tagged with the resource ID (such as an instance) and the owner, including tenant and user IDs.
+The meters are then reported to the collector via the message bus.
 More detailed information follows.